 “Instead of each paper printing one issue a week there was now The News-Chronicle published on Tuesday and Friday,” Fague writes.
 “Otto Block, the editor of The News became the first editor of The News-Chronicle and Elizabeth Rolar, the former editor of The Chronicle became the associate editor.”

 The newspaper moved to 6-10 N. Penn St. in 1932.
 In 1960 the operation moved again, from North Penn Street to its former location at 1011 Ritner Highway, taking ownership of what used to be “Kit” Carson’s Buick Garage.
 In 2007, the building was sold and the newspaper remained as a tenant until moving to its 22 E. King St. location in October 2008.

 The office is currently located at 825 W. King St., Front, next to Asian Taste and Pizza Hut.

-The News-Chronicle now publishes on Tuesdays and Thursdays each week.
+The News-Chronicle now publishes on Thursdays each week.
 In 2005, the newspaper launched its Weekend Edition, which is sent to over 10,000 readers weekly.